gitrows/gitrows/README.md

 // If you use GitRows as a module: const Gitrows=require('gitrows');

-// Init the GitRows client, you can provide options at this point or later const gitrows=new Gitrows();
+// Init the GitRows client, you can provide options at this point, later or just run on the defaults const gitrows=new Gitrows();

 /*